Jamflynt/Jamflynt/README.md

 ### Hi there 👋  My name is Jamie Flynt (he/they)

-As of December 2021 I am a graduate of the Commonwealth Coders program in Kentucky, USA, where I became skilled at Git, HTML5, CSS3, JavaScript and Responsive Web Design.
-I am currently teaching myself WordPress, Advanced JavaScript, Advanced CSS/SASS, UI/UX principles, and Python.
-I never want to stop learning and understanding as much as I can.
+Currently skilled at HTML, CSS, JavaScript, Python, Git Version Control and Responsive Web Design.
+I am teaching myself WordPress, Flask, Django, as well as UI/UX principles.

-I am now also employed with the Commonwealth Coders program as a Front End Development Support Instructor as of January 2022 for the spring semester!
-I am very excited to contribute back to the program that allowed me to make a major carreer change.
+I am employed with the Commonwealth Coders program in Kentucky, USA as a Front End Development Support Instructor as of January 2022.
+I currently teach the Git/GitHub and Python sections of the course, as well as writing all the lessons and materials for those subjects.

 I am currently open to opportunities and looking to build my portfolio.
 My goal is to combine both UI/UX and design principles with a strong foundation in programming into a profitable career where I can make a difference.